adpro/openttd-military-grf/README.md

   - Limits the range of aircraft.
 Range is set similar to World Airliners Set.
 Default *Limited Aircraft range*.
 - Disable date restrictions for airports
   - Make possibility to purchase airports without date limitations.
 Default *False*.
+- Enable custom airports
+  - Enable military theme airports in game
+- Enable Europian aircraft
+  - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
+- Enable Soviet/Russian aircraft
+  - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
+- Enable U.S. aircraft
+  - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
+- Enable aircraft of other nations
+  - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.

 ### Contents